Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 To publish your app, simply click the Publish button, beside the preview button.

-Currently, to view your app, you have to navigate back to the app section (click bb icon, top left), and click the more icon beside your app, then click 'View published app'.
+_Currently, to view your app, you have to navigate back to the app section (click bb icon, top left), and click the more icon beside your app, then click 'View published app'.
+This will change in the near future, and when you click publish Budibase will provide you with the URL._

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650881274/cms/CleanShot_2022-04-25_at_11.07.24_2x_p2kt7k.png)